-- a committee of the Executive Council, as soon as practicable after the Executive Council's decision on the matter which has been the subject of the disclosure is made public. - (5) The Ethics Commissioner shall keep all information filed under subsection (4) in a central record kept for that purpose and shall - (a) make the central record available for inspection by any person without charge during normal business hours, and - (b) on request by any person provide a copy of the record or portion of it on payment of a reasonable copying charge. - (6) A public office holder who fails to comply with subsection(2) breaches this Act. - (7) If a matter referred to in subsection (1) requires a decision of a Minister, the Minister may request another Minister to act in the Minister's stead in connection with the decision and the Minister to whom it is referred may act in the matter for the period of time necessary. - 5 Section 3 is repealed and the following is substituted: - 3 A public office holder breaches this Act if the public office holder uses the public office holder's office or powers to influence or seek to influence a decision to be made by or on behalf of the Crown to further a private interest of - (a) the public office holder, - (b) a person directly associated with the public office holder, - (c) the public office holder's minor child, or - (d) except in the performance of public duties, any other person. - 6 Section 4 is repealed and the following is substituted:
+- (4) The Clerk of the Legislative Assembly or the secretary of the meeting shall file the information recorded under subsection (3) with the Ethics Commissioner - (a) in the case of a meeting of the Legislative Assembly or a committee of the Legislative Assembly, as soon as practicable, and - (b) in the case of a meeting of the Executive Council or a committee of the Executive Council, as soon as practicable after the Executive Council's decision on the matter which has been the subject of the disclosure is made public. - (5) The Ethics Commissioner shall keep all information filed under subsection (4) in a central record kept for that purpose and shall - (a) make the central record available for inspection by any person without charge during normal business hours, and - (b) on request by any person provide a copy of the record or portion of it on payment of a reasonable copying charge. - (6) A public office holder who fails to comply with subsection (2) breaches this Act. - (7) If a matter referred to in subsection (1) requires a decision of a Minister, the Minister may request another Minister to act in the Minister's stead in connection with the decision and the Minister to whom it is referred may act in the matter for the period of time necessary.